edwardloo/edwardloo.github.io/_posts/2022-04-13-P9-basics-of-reverberation.md

 Although reverberation time is widely used, it is not always the best for describing internal acoustics.
 For example:

-> A flat encumbered space it will feature a rather low value, sometimes similar to that for a small lounge, while people inside will find the acoustics uncomfortable.
+> A flat encumbered space will feature a rather low value, sometimes similar to that for a small lounge, while people inside will find the acoustics uncomfortable.

 For such situations, one may use the spatial sound level decay *DL2*, which is the rate of sound level decay with doubling of distance.
 As shown in Figure 4, it is possible to distinguish the direct field region close to the source (where the influence of the room is not yet felt) and the far field region (where one is left with the reverberant field).
 In between stands the intermediate region, which is controlled by the acoustic treatment of the room.